Loudbooks/ReportBook/README.md

   ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/Loudbooks/ReportBook/rust.yml?style=for-the-badge)
 </div>

 ReportBook is a process used to diagnose a variety of possible issues on your device.
-Personal information is automatically blocked from the output of this program, ensuring your security.
 Output is uploaded to [PasteBook](https://pastebook.dev), to be deleted entirely after 24 hours.
 You can find an example [here](https://pastebook.dev/pastes/millie-shadow-bard-milkchocolate?inspect).

 This program was designed with the intention of being used by software support teams, but is available to anyone who wishes to use it.
 Source code can be viewed on [GitHub](https://github.com/Loudbooks/ReportBook) should you be interested in how it works.

 All Windows releases have submitted to Microsoft for review, further ensuring your security.

+### Collected Information
+- Running Processes
+- Installed Apps
+- Hosts File
+- Hardware Information (CPU, GPU, RAM)

+Your system username will be exempt from output.

 # Usage
 ### Windows
 1. Download the latest release [here](https://github.com/Loudbooks/ReportBook/releases/latest/download/reportbook-windows-x86_64.exe).